dadaismee/vs_blog/src/blog/phd-draft/index.md

 The notion of adaptive ratifiable strategy made another Skyrms's concept possible.
 That of "correlated convention" [@skyrms2014], which is conventions as stable yet not necessary Pareto optimal behavioral patterns made possible due to interactional dependencies of any kind between agents.
 Skyrms explored many possibilities for such correlation like spatial interaction [@alexander1999], social structure [@skyrms2003], social networks [@skyrms2004] and finally signaling systems [@skyrms2010a].
 However, as we will see in the second chapter of the thesis, Skyrms's "correlation" is different from Vanferschraaf's.

 Skyrms’s approach to conventions differs from Lewis’s in not relying on common knowledge and substituting it with evolutionary pressures which make conventions arise and persist.
-He showed that even simplest organisms like bacteria can arrive at signaling systems akin to Lewisian conventions with aid of simple adaptive mechanisms like mutation-selection or reinforcement learning [@skyrms2014].
+He showed that even simplest organisms like bacteria can arrive at signaling systems akin to Lewisian conventions with the aid of simple adaptive mechanisms like mutation-selection or reinforcement learning [@skyrms2014].

 Skyrms explored various learning dynamics that enable signaling systems to emerge in populations.
 For example: